Sub-{\mu}m axial precision depth imaging with entangled two-colour Hong-Ou-Mandel microscopy: Supplemental Materials

 \subsection{Sample preparation}

-The fabricated semi-transparent sample consisted of a 1~mm thick fused silica substrate where a $\sim 5~\mu m$ thick film of SU-8 polymer was deposited by spin-coating.
+The fabricated semi-transparent sample consisted of a 1~mm thick fused silica substrate where a $\sim 10~\mu m$ thick film of SU-8 polymer was deposited by spin-coating.
 SU-8 is a negative epoxy photoresist with a high optical transparency making it ideal for this work.
-Using photolithography, an image of a "KET" was transferred to the polymer, resulting in a semi-transparent sample with two different steps.
+Using photolithography, an image of a "KET" was transferred to the polymer, resulting in a semi-transparent sample with a variation thickness of $(10.62 \pm 0.02)~\mu m$.